-This easy vegan pea soup is packed with protein and health benefits, costs just the price of a frozen bag of peas plus an onion and can be ready in 15 minutes.
+This quick & easy vegan pea soup is packed with nutrients, costs just the price of an onion and a frozen bag of peas, and can be ready in 15 minutes.

-I’m sure you’re gonna love this pea soup for so many reasons . . .
+You’re going to love this pea soup . . .